UnlyEd/github-action-store-variable/README.md

   push:

 jobs:
-  # We want to wait for the
-  await-release:
-    name: Sleep for 30 seconds
-    run: sleep 30s
-    shell: bash

   # On some job, do some stuff and persist variables meant to be re-used in other jobs
   compute-data:
     name: Compute data